27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. Home Youth Hostel (best hostel for backpackers)

 Are you a backpacker?
-Then you will enjoy Home Youth Hostel.
+Then you’ll love Home Youth Hostel.

-Home Youth Hostel is the typical backpacker hostel we all love.
-It has this warm home-feeling, super friendly staff, it’s clean, and fun.
+It’s the classic backpacker hostel we all love.
+Warm home-feeling, super friendly staff, clean, and fun.

-The hostel organize a free dinner every night so that the guests can meet and get to know each other.
-Seriously, there is no better way to start a night, right?
+They run a free dinner every night so guests can meet and get to know each other.
+Honestly, there’s no better way to start a night out, right?

 Book Home Youth Hostel here